tlaverdure/laravel-echo-server/README.md

 ```

-After running this command, an api key for the referrer will be displayed and stored in the **laravel-echo-server.json** file.
+After running this command, an Api key for the referrer will be displayed and stored in the **laravel-echo-server.json** file.

 In this example, requests from example.com will be allowed as long as the referrer's api_key is provided with http requests.